chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 {{< /warning >}}

 {{< warning >}}
-The below prerequisites are according to our organizational standard.
+The below prerequisites are according to the standard Chef Automate HA setup.
 If you are using any specified version not mentioned here or a third-party extension or software, you can reach out to the customer success manager or account manager.
 {{< /warning >}}

 Before installing Chef automate HA in On-premise deployment mode, ensure you have taken a quick tour of this pre-requisite page.